PaulGLujan/RunningPaceTracker/README.md

 4.  **Simulate Movement (Simulator Only):**

     *   If using a simulator, once the app is running, go to your Mac's menu bar: **`Debug > Location`** and select **"City Run"** or **"Freeway Drive"** to simulate movement.
+    * To test audio with silent mode on the simulator, ensure device bezels are visible (`Window > Show Device Bezels`), then click the physical Ring/Silent switch on the simulated device's bezel.
 5.  **Start Tracking:**

     *   Tap the **"Start Run"** button in the app to begin tracking.
-    *   You should see your pace and distance update, and hear voice announcements.
+    *   You should see your pace and distance update, and hear voice announcements, even with background music playing.

 ## 🗺️ Future Enhancements (Ideas)